nimterop/nimterop/README.md

 nimble installWithDeps
 ```

-This will download and install nimterop in the standard Nimble package location, typically ~/.nimble.
+This will download and install nimterop in the standard Nimble package location, typically `~/.nimble`.
 Once installed, it can be imported into any Nim program.
+Note that the `~/.nimble/bin` directory needs to be added to the `PATH` for nimterop to work.

 __Usage__